 Another welcome feature on the GX85 is the fact that its touchscreen can be tilted, though unfortunately not swung outwards from the body at a 180° angle, nor flipped to face the subject for selfies, as on some notable rivals.
 With Panasonic's super-small 12-32mm 'pancake' zoom, the GX85 ranks as one of the best travel cameras right now.

 There's also an electronic viewfinder with a high 2.76million-dot resolution for a pleasingly lifelike display; what you see is pretty much what you get.
 An integrated eye sensor also detects when the viewfinder is being used and deactivates the larger LCD as this happens, which also saves you from having to manually keep changing this.

 As is usually the case with Panasonic cameras, the GX85 feels reassuringly weighty and solid.
-It also makes use of in-body image stabilisation – a welcome move by Panasonic from the perspective of convenience, and a feature that works even better when using a lens with its own image stabilisation system (the combination dubbed Dual I.S.
+It also makes use of in-body image stabilization – a welcome move by Panasonic from the perspective of convenience, and a feature that works even better when using a lens with its own image stabilization system (the combination dubbed Dual I.S.
 2).

 The GX85’s autofocus system is swift and responsive, determining its subject’s sweet spot in the blink of an eye.
 As we’ve come to expect from Lumix models, images and videos straight from the camera are bright and rich in color, with plenty of detail captured.
 Even the relatively small 12-32 mm f/3.5-5.6 G Vario ASPH.
 MEGA O.I.S. kit zoom lens that was provided on launch impresses, though more enthusiastic photographers will probably soon upgrade to a faster lens.